Okezie Ikpeazu: Early life and professional career

 Okezie was born on 18 October 1964, to the family of late Pa Ishmael and Deaconess Bessie Ikpeazu of Umuebere in Umuobiakwa village, Isialaukwu, Mbato Autonomous Community in Obingwa Local Government Area of Abia State, Nigeria.
 Ikpeazu attended Amaise Central Primary School, Umuobiakwa.
 In 1973, while in primary five, he gained admission into Eziama High School, Aba and later moved to Ihie High School, Isiala Ngwa where he took his School certificate examination in 1979.
 In 1980, at the age of 16, he gained admission into the University of Maiduguri to study Clinical Biochemistry and graduated with a B.Sc.
 (Hons.)
 Second Class Upper Division in August 1984.

 From August 1984 to August 1985, he served as a Clinical Biochemist in the Medical Laboratory of the Rivers State University of Science and Technology, Port Harcourt for his National Youth Service.
 Okezie Ikpeazu returned to the University of Maiduguri for an M.Sc.
 Degree in Biochemical Toxicology and graduated in 1990.
 In 1994, at the age of 30, he obtained a Doctorate Degree, Ph.D. in Biochemical Pharmacology from the University of Calabar.

 Before joining politics, Okezie Ikpeazu had been a lecturer in several Nigerian educational institutions.

 Political career

-On 31 December 2015, a Court of Appeal sitting in Owerri sacked Ikpeazu as Governor and declared Alex Otti as the winner of the 2015 gubernatorial election held on 11 April and 25 April 2015.
+On 31 December 2015, a Court of Appeal sitting in Owerri sacked Ikpeazu as Governor and declared Alex Otti as the winner of the 2015 gubernatorial election held on 11 and 25 April 2015.
 On 27 June 2016, Justice Okon Abang of the Federal High Court, Abuja ordered Ikpeazu to vacate his office as governor upon allegations of false information and forgery of documents prior to the 2015 gubernatorial election.
 The suit was however dismissed by a Federal High Court in Owerri.
 Okezie Ikpeazu ran for a second term under his party, PDP and emerged the winner of the election, hereby welcoming his second term as Governor of Abia State.

+Ikpeazu was appointed as Nigeria's ambassador to Spain and resumed office on 14 September 2026.